-Commissions paid to brokers for portfolio transactions for the periods ended December 31, 2021 and 2020 is disclosed in the statements of comprehensive income.
+Commissions paid to brokers for portfolio transactions for the period ended December 31, 2021 are disclosed in the statements of comprehensive income (loss).

-There were no soft dollar commissions paid during the periods ended December 31, 2021 and 2020.
+There were no soft dollar commissions paid during the period ended December 31, 2021.

 Notes to Financial Statements (continued) (In thousands of dollars, except for unit amounts)